-The same operational review revealed that only 1.8% of the area harvested between 2012 and 2023 was DTSM Class 5 terrain (highest instability risk).
-Consequently, Class 5 terrain, other than in recently harvested cutblocks, will also be excluded from the THLB.
+The same operational review revealed that only 1.8% of the area harvested between 2012 and 2023 was DTSM Class 5 terrain (highest instability risk) in where DTSM terrain mapping is available.
+Consequently, Class 5 terrain, other than in recently harvested cutblocks, will also be excluded from the THLB, in addition to the LiDAR slope exclusion.